King William's War: North America at the end of the 17th century

-At the end of the 17th century, English settlers outnumbered the French, although the English were divided into multiple colonies along the Atlantic.

 The English settlers were more than 154,000 at the beginning of the war and outnumbered the French 12 to 1.
-However, they were divided in multiple colonies along the Atlantic coast, which were unable to cooperate efficiently, and were engulfed in the Glorious Revolution, which created tension among the colonists.
+However, they were divided into multiple colonies along the Atlantic coast, which were unable to cooperate efficiently, and were engulfed in the Glorious Revolution, which created tension among the colonists.
 In addition, the English lacked military leadership and had a difficult relationship with their native Iroquois allies.

 New France was divided into three entities: Acadia on the Atlantic coast; Canada, along the Saint Lawrence River and up to the Great Lakes; and Louisiana, from the Great Lakes to the Gulf of Mexico, along the Mississippi River.
 The French population amounted to 14,000 in 1689.
 Although the French were vastly outnumbered, they were more politically unified and contained a disproportionate number of adult males with military backgrounds.
 Realizing their numerical inferiority, they developed good relationships with the indigenous peoples to multiply their forces and made effective use of hit-and-run tactics.